StandaloneDynamics/django-landelayo/README.md

   * The is also an option to view over a custom period (CUSTOM)
   * * [More Documentation and Screenshots Here](docs/upcoming/upcoming.md)

-## Openapi
+## OpenAPI
-An up to date openapi schema is available under `openapi/schema.yaml`
+Landelayo has support for openapi